by Doug McGinnis, Senior Manager, Network Services, Exelon

 The monthly TCIPG Seminar Series on Technologies for a Resilient Power Grid presents speakers who are experts on topics in the broad area of research, development, and design for secure and resilient systems related to the power grid.
 The scope includes all power grid systems, from traditional systems involved in generation, transmission, and distribution to emerging systems dealing with distributed generation, renewable integration, and demand-response.

-The seminar series is presented by the TCIPG Center (Trustworthy Cyber Infrastructure for the Power Grid), whose partner institutions are the University of Illinois at Urbana-Champaign, Cornell University, Dartmouth College, the University of California at Davis, and Washington State University.
-The TCIPG Center, which is a successor to the earlier NSF-funded TCIP Center, was founded in 2009 with support from the U.S. Department of Energy and the U.S. Department of Homeland Security.
-It is housed in the University of Illinois Information Trust Institute.
+The seminar series is presented by the Trustworthy Cyber Infrastructure for the Power Grid (TCIPG) Project, an $18 million multi-university research effort whose partner institutions include Dartmouth, Illinois, UC Davis, and Washington State University.
+The TCIPG Project, a successor to the earlier NSF-funded TCIP Center, was founded in 2009 with support from the U.S. Department of Energy and the U.S. Department of Homeland Security.
+It is housed in the Information Trust Institute, University of Illinois at Urbana-Champaign.

 For more information or for a complete seminar schedule, visit www.tcipg.org/tcipg-seminars